Ben-G/Talk-FunctionalReactiveProgramming-iOS/Script.md

 Throughout the next slides you'll see why this is extremely useful.
 Now let's look at some API level details of Signals in Reactive Cocoa.

+#(19) RACSignal

+A signal has four different states:

+- At first it is inactive
+- Then it becomes active and sends values through the *sendNext* method
+- The signal keeps sending values until:
+   - it errors and calls *sendError*
+   - it completes and calls *sendCompletes*

+Signals by themselves aren't extremely interesting.
+They become intersting as soon as some *subscriber* subscribes to them.
+Whoever subscribes to a signal receives all emitted values and also gets informed when the signal errors or completes.

+A signal could for example be an HTTP request that downloads 5 images.
+At some point the signal would become active, then it would retrieve one image at a time from a webservice, sending *sendNext:* for each of the images to each of its subscribers.
+Finally it would send the completed event.

+*Signals send values over time until they complete or error out*.

+Since the only the subscription makes a Signal useful, let's look at different ways to subscribe to and consume values emitted by Signals.

+#(20) Binding and subscribing

+There are two different ways to consume Signals.
+We can bind them OR we can subscribe to them.
+Understanding the difference is important, so let's dive right into the details.

+#(21) Binding

+Binding is the preferred way of consuming a Signal.
+The most typical form of binding in RAC is the binding of a signal to an object property.

+In this example we have a Signal that represents the text entered into a textfield, and the changes thereof.
+We bind this signal to the *email* property of a User object.
+This means, whenever the text updates, and thus the Signal sends a new value, the *email* stored with the user is updated to this new value.

+Using this type of binding we can avoid manually mutating variables and can instead let Signals drive these variable changes.

+Let's take short look at the code involved.
+We are using to different parts of the RAC API to accomplish this binding.

+Firstly, we are using the `rac_textSignal`.
+This an extension provided by RAC that wraps changes to the textfield's text into a Signal that we can consume.
+RAC provides many of these extensions that add signals to existing UIKit APIs.

+Secondly we are using the `RAC` macro.
+The `RAC` macro allows us to define a target object and a keypath on which a signal should operate.
+It allows us to use a signal on the right hand side of the assignment and the affected object + keypath on the left hand side.

+With this code in place, the text of the textfield is bound to the email property of the user in will automatically update it.

+No manual mutating, less errors.
+Now that we discussed the essentials of bindings let's take a look at *subscriptions*.

+#(22) Subscriptions

+Explicitly subscribing is another way of consuming a signal.
+Instead of binding a signal value to a property, we provide a *block* that is executed whenever the signal emits a new value.

+Subscriptions should only be used in rare cases as executing aribitrary code upon new signal values brings us back to imperative code.

+Explicit subscriptions can be used to inject side effects, e.g. logging values.
+Side effects in FRP should be minimized, therefore explicit subscriptions should be minimized to.

+#(23) Prefer binding

+A reminder slide in case you'll review this presentation later.
+Explicit subscriptions are the first step back into the imperative world, avoid them as much as possible.

+Now that we have discussed Signals and Signal subcriptions in RAC let's go back to our demo app and let's take a look at some real world RAC code.

+#(24) Model-View binding

+Let's start with a simple example.
+One way bindings from the model to the view.

+#(25) Model-View binding code

+Here you can see a view from the example app.
+It displays the twitter profile information of a person that has been added to the user.

+With our knowledge of RAC we know that we can use bindings to tie all of these subviews to the relevant properties of the person model.

+On this slide you can see a subset of the binding code for this view.
+In the first line we are binding the avatar property of the person to the avatarImageView.
+In the second line we are binding the person's name to a text label.
+The code involved here is pretty straightforward.

+The only new API call is `RACObserve`. `RACObserve` turns KVO notifications into a signal.
+The first argument is the object we are observing, the second argument is the keypath.

+Looking at the first line, whenever the `model` or the `avatar` changes, the generated signal will emit a new value.
+Since the signal is bound to a view property, the view will update automatically.

+Theres another important thing worth mentioning.
+We don't need any code to check wether the `model` already has been set in this method.
+Without bindings we typically need to check that both the model and the view have been set/ set up before we can perform any of these assignments.

+Using bindings we can declare all the relationships *upfront* in the `awakeFromNib` and the view will be updated as soon as the model is available.

+#(26) Model-View binding - check

+This was pretty straightforward.
+You could stop here and use RAC only for such kind of bindings and it already would be usfeul.
+But I want to dive into some more complex examples to show that entire apps can be built purely on FRP principles, not only small individual features.

+#(27) Model <-> Binding

+We have seen real world RAC code for simple, one way bindings without interactivity.
+As we've shown earlier FRP shines when it comes to implementing interactive features so let's look at some real world interactive code.

+We will need to take a short detour and discuss to aspects of the RAC API before moving on.

+#(28) Signal Operators

+A very powerful feature of RAC that you will use a lot when implementing more complex features are signal operators.
+Signal operators allow us to modify Signals and the values they carry, using declarative code.

+Throughout the code samples we will see a few operators and discuss how they work as we go.

+On this slide you can see the `map` operator.
+The map operator allows us to `map` each value of a stream to a new value.
+In this specific diagram I'm coming back to our earlier example.
+When we have an empty textfield we want to disable a button, when the textfield is filled we want to enable it.

+We could solve this problem with imperative code, but instead we can use the map operator to map the current value of the textfield to a corresponding boolean value.
+The mapping code is pretty simple, if the string is empty we return NO otherwise YES.

+You'll see code samples with operators shortly.
+Operators provide us with a powerful way of transforming signal values into representations that are useful for a specific binding, making imperative code unecessary in almost all cases.
+In this example `button.enabled` is not interested in the text itself, but only if it is empty or not, so we use an operator to map to a boolean value.

+#(29) RACCommand

+The last important part of RAC's API that we haven't yet discussed is `RACCommand`.

+RACCommands are used to create Signals triggered by certain actions, in most cases user interactions.
+Not all Signals are set up as soon as the app or a view is instantiated.

+A typical example is a button that triggers a network request.
+We want to start the request when the button is tapped, therefore we create the Signal that wraps the network request as soon as the button is tapped.

+The `RACCommand` exposes two signals.
+One is the `Errors` signal, but I don't want to get into the details of error handling with `RACCommand` now.
+The important one for us is the `ExecutionSignals` Signal.

+It's a Signal of Signals.
+Whenever a button is tapped and a new signal is spawned, that new Signal is sent on the exection signals signal.

+Subscribing to RACCommand is interesting, because the subcriber can either subscribe to the Signal of Signals or to the inner Signals themselves.
+In most cases we only need to subscribe to the inner signal.

+Bringing this back to our example: When the user taps a button, a Signal is created and a network request is triggered.
+The subscriber immediately subscribes to that network request and gets informed when it sends new values or completes.

+I think the concept of `RACCommand` will become more obvious as we take a look at some code later on.

+#(30) Model <-> View Binding

+Now that we've discussed Signal Operators and RACCommands we have the toolset to understand interactive RAC code.

+#(31) MVVM